 Mendham Township Police Department!

 MTPD officers participate in our monthly safety drills and make daily visits to our school.
 They even show up to participate in various school-wide games and events.
-Officer Joe (middle) teaches our 6th graders strategies to remain drug free through the LEAD (<-- click) program (Law Enforcement Against Drugs).
+Officer Joe and Officer Sean teacheo ur 6th graders strategies to remain drug free through the LEAD (<-- click) program (Law Enforcement Against Drugs).
 Our local Officers are an very important part of our school community and we deeply value their dedication to and ongoing relationships with our students and faculty.